Katharina782/DraguhnLab_rotation/README.md

 Analysis scripts of whole-cell patch-clamp recordings.

+The aim of this project was to investigate cell excitability and phase precision and its dependence on proximal cell anatomy, especially the axon initial segment (AIS).
+Three current clamp recording protocols were used (Cellchar, short pulse, sine wave).
+Using circular statistics we had a closer look at the phase precision.

 **Cellchar**
 * First AP fired within 10ms was analysed
 * Interspike interval was calculated for the first current injection with at least 7 action potentials.
 Difference between 6th and 7th peak was divided by difference between 1st and 2nd peak